All Episodes

 No, of course not.

-The liberal elite is in their own minds their royalty.
+You've got to understand here, the liberal elite is, in their own minds, their royalty.

 They are above criticism, and you don't have what it takes to emulate them anyway.

-When you try to avoid paying your taxes, you go to jail, or you get charged, or you get heavily fined, or what have you.
+When you try to avoid paying your taxes, you go to jail, or you get charged, or you get heavily fined or what have you.

 When they do it, it's an innocent mistake that they get to learn from.

-Because now he knows how important, just like the holder, pardoning all these criminals, arranging that it's made him a better lawyer.
+Before this is all over, they're going to be saying this experience has added to the qualifications of Timothy Geithner because now he knows how important, just like the holder, pardoning all these criminals, arranging that, it's made him a better lawyer.

-Only in the land of the left is abject failure a resume enhancement.
+Only in the land of the left is abject failure a resume enhancement, but it isn't for you.

-Here's Steven, Spartansburg, South Carolina.
+Here's Stephen, Spartansburg, South Carolina.

-You're next on open line Friday.
+You're next in Open Line Friday.

 Hi.